evaliu1/CarND-Term1-P2/README.md

 | Fully connected		| outputs:43      									|

-## 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+## 3. Describe how you trained your model

 To train the model, I used an ....
 * AdamOptimizer for managing learning rate